PRIOR PARK COLLEGE

 Catering (Residential Students)

 Breakfast, lunch and dinner are served in the college restaurant.
 The excellent menus include vegetarian meals as well as a selection of hot and cold dishes together with a salad bar.
 A full English breakfast is served twice weekly with continental breakfast on the other days.
-Packed lunches are provided by the college for excursions.
+Packed lunches are provided by the college for educational excursions.

 Catering (Homestay Students)

 Students eat breakfast and an evening meal daily with their hosts, while lunch is eaten in the college restaurant.
 Our hosts are happy to cook according to our student’s dietary needs and/or allergies.
-A packed lunch is provided for excursions by the homestay provider.
+A packed lunch is provided for educational excursions by the homestay provider.

 Course Features